 About Me and My History

 My handle is mothman47- has been since I created my first e-mail on Yahoo! back in 2000.
-I've been roleplaying for 20 years.
+I've been roleplaying for over 20 years.
 No joke about that- I'm an old man.
 The reason I mention my age and experience is because I believe that caveat carries with it the understanding that I've been around awhile and frankly, I know what I'm talking about (mostly).

 I've been on the internet as far back as '97.
 I still remember MTV playing actual music videos, when Burger King sold cheeseburgers for an actual dollar, and I've been around long enough to see every kind of hooplah occur through online roleplaying.
 Lately these days however, it seems like the roleplaying environment, while abundant with players, worlds, and ideas, has a problem with their philosophy, or more accurately, how the sausage is made, and how to apply quality control to the environment.
 Unfortunately, literally every other server I've had the privilege of visiting in the past 5 or 6 years has been ran by either children, or adults pretending to be children, or adults who don't have the emotional and mental maturity to actually handle those positions; devolving into nothing more than a drama/clout server and it annoys me- to the point of nausea, almost: Late teens and early 20-somethings who want to keep a foot in high school gossip circles and promote excessively reductive behavior to the detriment of the hobby they are participating in- I weep for those who have suffered in those circles.